Three Step Flea Prevention Plan

 - Oral Flea Control is administered by feeding a tablet orally either by placing directly into the mouth or hiding it in food.
 Capstar® or Capguard™ have a dosage designed to initially kill flea infestations on your pet, as well as a once-a-month dosage to prevent them from coming back.
 There is no messy application, it won't rub or wash off, and there is no odor.

 - Collars are simply placed around your pet's neck and offer the same protection as a topical.
-Most are water-resistant and can offer anywhere from 4 to 8 months of protection if used properly.
+Most are water-resistant and can offer anywhere from four to eight months of protection if used properly.

 - Sprays quickly kill, repel and prevent re-infestation and are quickly applied.
 Ideal to use when bathing isn't an option.

 The best flea control will always be prevention.
-Regular and consistent use of repellants indoors, outdoors and on your pet will reduce the risk of recurring problems.
+Regular and consistent use of repellents indoors, outdoors and on your pet will reduce the risk of recurring problems.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health